Gabriel Woods

 Carnivore Diet Desserts

 Transitioning to the carnivore diet can be a little challenging because the diet eliminates everything except for meat and water.
-And finding suitable desserts to eat in this meat-only lifestyle isn't a cakewalk either.

-Luckily, here are six of my absolute-favorite carnivore-friendly dessert ideas.
+Luckily, here are six of my absolute favorite carnivore-friendly dessert ideas.

 1. Carnivore Cake